 Graves’ Ophthalmopathy: Your Questions Answered

 Graves’ ophthalmopathy, also known as Graves’ eye disease, represents the most frequent non-thyroidal manifestation of Graves’ disease and is characterized by bulging eyes.
-Ophthalmopathy occurs in 50 percent of Graves’ cases with severe forms affecting up to 10 percent of cases.
+Ophthalmopathy occurs in 50 percent of Graves’ cases, with severe forms affecting up to 10 percent of cases.
 Graves’ disease and Graves’ ophthalmopathy are chronic diseases with both physical and psychological symptoms ranging from no manifestations to severe manifestations.

 Our Dr. Tushar Patel has extensive experience treating Graves’ Ophthalmopathy with Orbital Decompression Surgery.
 Recently, Dr. Patel was interviewed on Health Professional Radio and talked about this advanced surgical technique.
 Listen to the radio interview here or read this excerpt from his interview below:

-Host: Graves’ Ophthalmopathy is characterized by bulging eyes, but is it an overactive thyroid related condition?
+Host: Graves’ Ophthalmopathy is characterized by bulging eyes, but is it an overactive thyroid-related condition?

 Dr. Patel: No. Graves’ disease is the more general medical term causing a hyperactive thyroid.
 The thyroid just works too aggressively, it’s almost like it is on amphetamines.
-And what happens is one of the manifestations of patients who have Graves’ disease is that they can have ophthalmopathy, which is a disease specific to the eyeball itself.
+And what happens is one of the manifestations of patients who have Graves’ disease is that they can have ophthalmopathy, which is a disease-specific to the eyeball itself.

-Host: Most people would recognize the term hyperactive thyroid in relation to Graves’ Eye Disease, can you elaborate a little about why this is?
+Host: Most people would recognize the term hyperactive thyroid in relation to Graves’ Eye Disease.
+Can you elaborate a little about why this is?

 Dr. Patel: Right.
-There is a sub set.
-So, there are a lot of different reasons to have a hyperactive thyroid and the most common reason is Graves’ disease.
-It’s an autoimmune disease so there are certain markers that can be diagnosed to confirm whether or not a patient has this disease.
-There’s no cure for Graves’ disease but it can be controlled.
+There is a sub-set.
+So, there are a lot of different reasons to have a hyperactive thyroid, and the most common reason is Graves’ disease.
+It’s an autoimmune disease, so there are certain markers that can be diagnosed to confirm whether or not a patient has this disease.
+There’s no cure for Graves’ disease, but it can be controlled.

 Dr. Patel: No. There are no genetic markers that I know of as of now, like genes and things like that.
-But if someone is suspected to have Graves’ disease with the symptoms of hyperactive thyroid, then there’s a blood test that can be done to confirm the disease.
+But if someone is suspected to have Graves’ disease with the symptoms of a hyperactive thyroid, then there’s a blood test that can be done to confirm the disease.

 Host: Talk about a typical patient with this condition I understand that you have treated a woman for Graves’ disease recently.
 Talk about Mary Ellen Pierce if you would.

 Dr. Patel: If we take a hundred patients that are diagnosed with Graves’ disease, only about 20% of them will have eye findings, where the eyes are bulging.
 The other 80% won’t have any symptoms or manifestations of having issues with the eyes.
 So then it’s just a thyroid issue and can be treated that way.
-Of those 20 patients, after they have their iodine and/or thyroid is removed then probably I would say another 40-50% may be okay and will not need anything done for the eyes themselves.
-That remaining group, the 10% is in need of some sort of surgical intervention in order to improve the look of the bulging eyes and improve symptoms.
+Of those 20 patients, after they have their iodine and/or thyroid removed, then probably I would say another 40-50% may be okay and will not need anything done for the eyes themselves.
+That remaining group, the 10%, is in need of some sort of surgical intervention in order to improve the look of the bulging eyes and improve symptoms.

-Dr. Tushar Patel will be answering questions about Graves’ Disease and Orbital Decompression on a Facebook Live Q&A session on Wednesday, January 24th at 6 PM EST. Bring your questions and be sure to tune in for this interactive and informative event! https://www.facebook.com/AdvancedReconstruction/
+Dr. Tushar Patel will be answering questions about Graves’ Disease and Orbital Decompression on a Facebook Live Q&A session on Wednesday, January 24th, at 6 PM EST. Bring your questions, and be sure to tune in for this interactive and informative event! https://www.facebook.com/AdvancedReconstruction/

 More information about Graves’ Ophthalmopathy: https://www.advancedreconstruction.com/other-programs/graves/